About the Journal

 Journal scope

-The International Journal of Child Development and Mental Health which is published twice a year encourages Thai and International scholars, health providers, researchers and child and mental health development specialists to publish scholarly articles that include original and review articles, case studies, case reports, invited review articles, preliminary reports, miscellany and systemic reviews on child development and mental health.
+The International Journal of Child Development and Mental Health which is published twice a year encourages Thai and International scholars, health providers, researchers, and child and mental health development specialists to publish scholarly articles that include original review articles, case studies, case reports, invited review articles, preliminary reports, miscellany and systemic reviews on child development and mental health, our scope recently expanded more in area of academic base study, and Community & Mental Health.

 Objective

-The main aim of the journal is to publish scholarly articles that include original and review articles, case studies, case reports, and systemic reviews.
-Scholars from disciplines serving child development or mental health are encouraged to submit their papers which have to be reviewed by experts in the field for content, and inaccordance with professional standards of the disciplines.
+The main aim of the CDMH Journal is to publish scholarly articles which include original and review articles, case studies, case reports, systemic reviews, and miscellaneous report.
+Scholars from disciplines serving child development or mental health are encouraged to submit their papers for review by medical experts in their field for consideration for publication based on the article’s content and adherence to professional standards and best practices.

 Peer Review Process

-Submitted articles have to undergo preliminary review by the Editorial Team before subjecting it to major evaluation procedures.
-If the article was declined, the author has to revise its content based on the initial comments provided.
-Accepted articles for review are evaluated by the Editorial Team based on its content, methodology, and data analysis procedures.
-All manuscripts must be peer-reviewed by at least 3 external reviewers.
+Submitted articles must undergo a preliminary review by the Editorial Team before submission for scrupulous consideration.
+If the article is declined, the author may opt to revise its content based on the initial comments provided.
+Accepted articles for review are evaluated by the Editorial Team based on their content, methodology, and data analysis procedures.
+All accepted manuscripts must be peer-reviewed by at least 3 external reviewers prior to publishing.
 Comments and recommendations are forwarded to the author for compliance.
-Like wise, the author is advised to follow APA format in citing references.
-Publication Frequency CDMH is published in the months of June and December (ISSN Print 2286-7281, ISSN Online 2586-887X) by Rajanagarindra Institute of Child Development, Department of Mental Health, Ministry of Public Health, Thailand.
-Which is an Open Access Journal, and all articles are immediately and permanently free for everyone to read and download upon publication.
+Likewise, the author is advised to follow the APA format in citing references.

 Publication Frequency

-CDMH is published in the months of June and December (ISSN Print 2286-7281, ISSN Online 2586-887X) by Rajanagarindra Institute of Child Development, Department of Mental Health, Ministry of Public Health, Thailand.
-Which is an Open Access Journal, and all articles are immediately and permanently free for everyone to read and download upon publication.
+The CDMH Journal is published bi-annually on June and December (ISSN Print 2286-7281, ISSN Online 2586-887X) by Rajanagarindra Institute of Child Development, Department of Mental Health, Ministry of Public Health, Thailand.
+This is an Open Access Journal, and all articles are immediately and permanently free for everyone to read and download upon publication.

 Ethics policy